Packing odd $T$-joins with at most two terminals: The main result

 \section{The main result}

 A {\em signed graph} is a pair $(G,\Sigma)$ where $G$ is a graph and $\Sigma\subseteq E(G)$.
 A subset $S$ of the edges is {\em odd} (resp. {\em even}) in $(G,\Sigma)$ if $|S\cap \Sigma|$ is odd (resp. even).
-In particular $e$ is odd when $e\in\Sigma$ and it is even otherwise.
+In particular, an edge $e$ is odd if $e\in\Sigma$ and it is even otherwise.
 A {\em graft} is a pair $(G,T)$ where $G$ is a graph, $T\subseteq V(G)$ and $|T|$ is even.
 Vertices in $T$ are {\em terminal} vertices.
 A {\em $T$-join} is an edge subset that induces a subgraph of $G$ with the odd degree vertices equal to $T$.
 A {\em $T$-cut} is a cut $\delta(U)=\{uv\in E:u\in U,v\notin U\}$ where $|U\cap T|$ is odd.
 A {\em signed graft} is a triple $(G,\Sigma,T)$ where $(G,\Sigma)$ is a signed graph and $(G,T)$ is a graft.
 Thus an {\em odd $T$-join} of $(G,\Sigma,T)$ is a $T$-join of $G$ that contains an odd number of edges of $\Sigma$.
-Suppose $C$ is a subset of edges of a graph.
+Take an edge subset $C\subseteq E(G)$.
 Then $C$ is a {\em circuit} if it induces a connected subgraph where every vertex has degree two, and $C$ is a {\em cycle} if it induces a subgraph where every vertex has even degree.
-When $T=\emptyset$ an (inclusion-wise) minimal odd $T$-join, is an odd circuit.
+When $T=\emptyset$ an (inclusion-wise) minimal odd $T$-join is an odd circuit.
 When $T=\{s,t\}$ a minimal odd $T$-join is either an odd $st$-path, or it is the union of an even $st$-path $P$ and an odd circuit $C$ where $P$ and $C$ share at most one vertex.
-When $T=\{s,t\}$ we say a set $B$ is a $st$-cut (resp. an $st$-join) if it is an $\{s,t\}$-cut (resp. an $\{s,t\}$-join).
+When $T=\{s,t\}$ we say that a set $B\subseteq E(G)$ is an $st$-cut (resp. an $st$-join) if it is a $T$-cut (resp. a $T$-join).